ICMLAnonymousSubmission/T-REX/README.md

 ## Unlabeled metrics

-This metrics are using unlabeled data to predict model performance.
+These metrics use unlabeled data to predict model performance.

-The main idea of this metrics is to calculate change of confidence after removing some percent of image.
+The main idea of this metric is to calculate the confidence change after removing some per cent of the image.

-To do this we are using **https://pypi.org/project/grad-cam/** and all unlabeled metrics and CAM algorithms are supported with ModelNoLabelCallback.
+To do this, we are using **https://pypi.org/project/grad-cam/**, and all unlabeled metrics and CAM algorithms are supported with ModelNoLabelCallback.

-You could read more about all this metrics on **https://jacobgil.github.io/pytorch-gradcam-book/introduction.html**
+You can read more about all these metrics on **https://jacobgil.github.io/pytorch-gradcam-book/introduction.html**

 ![](images/pvoc_no_label_efficientnet.png)